pingcap/docs/pd-control.md

     >> scheduler config balance-hot-region-scheduler set strict-picking-store true
     ```

 - `enable-for-tiflash` is a switch that controls whether hotspot scheduling takes effect for TiFlash.
 Usually it is enabled.
-When it is disabled, the hotspot scheduling between TiFlash instances will not start.
+When it is disabled, the hotspot scheduling between TiFlash instances do not start.

     ```bash
     >> scheduler config balance-hot-region-scheduler set enable-for-tiflash true